Research Artist Offers to

 Researching these kinds of offers or invitations on Google or other websites or search engines, or reading a few online reviews is not necessarily enough to figure out whether a pay opportunity is worth it.
 Sadly, some individuals and businesses who make these offers actively scour and purge the Internet of negative reviews, unflattering feedback, negative discussions on social media threads, or other less-than-flattering coverage or articles about the opportunities they offer.
 If they find something they don't like, they do whatever is necessary to get it removed, including intimidation tactics and even threats of legal action.
 So finding 100% positive and zero negative reviews just might be a sign to dig a little deeper than doing quickie searches and thinking you've done enough.
 You need to make informed intelligent decisions, and here's how to do it right:

-* First and foremost, do senders make clear up front whether they charge fees for their services?
+* First and foremost, do senders or messagers make clear up front whether they charge fees for their services?
 Are fees easily accessible on a website or application form?
-These may include application fees, acceptance fees, participation fees, fees to be included in shows or exhibitions, fees to build you a website, fees to appear on websites or social media pages, fees to be in books or directories, representation fees, promotion fees, gallery show fees, fees to rent wall space, and so on.
-Beware if you receive any unsolicited invitations or offers that do not fully and clearly state or disclose fees up front, either on their websites, in emails, in DMs, on social media pages, or anywhere else.
+These may include application fees, acceptance fees, participation fees, fees to be included in shows or exhibitions, fees to build you a website, fees to maintain your website, fees to appear on websites or social media pages, fees to be in books or directories, representation fees, promotion fees, gallery show fees, fees to rent wall space, and so on.
+Beware if you receive any unsolicited invitations or offers that do not fully and clearly state or disclose fees up front, either on their websites, in emails, in DMs, on social media pages, over the phone, or anywhere else.
 Being surprised with fees after applying, responding, turning over personal information, or otherwise communicating with senders is not what you want.

 * If you can find no mention of fees in your researches, ask whether any fees of any kind are involved.
 Ask to see ALL fees, not just application fees.
 Do this BEFORE you apply, not after.
 If they are unwilling to provide fast, direct, straightforward information about fees, that's not a good sign.